cirosantilli/cirosantilli.github.io/elf-hello-world.md

 -   1 8: `e_entry` = 8x `00`: execution address entry point, or 0 if not applicable like for the object file since there is no entry point.

     On the executable, it is `b0 00 40 00 00 00 00 00`.
-TODO: what else can we set this to?
-The kernel seems to put the IP directly on that value, it is not hardcoded.
+The kernel puts the RIP directly on that value when executing.
+It can be configured by the linker script or `-e`.
+But it will segfault if you set it too low: <http://stackoverflow.com/questions/2187484/why-is-the-elf-execution-entry-point-virtual-address-of-the-form-0x80xxxxx-and-n>

 -   2 0: `e_phoff` = 8x `00`: program header table offset, 0 if not present.